 “Tithing, the Best Choice” (February 2010 Liahona and Friend) A story for young children about a boy who paid tithing when he sold his prize calf.
 Includes a maze, hidden picture, and instructions to make a tithing jar.

 There was reason to be optimistic about the Saints’ newest gathering place, Far West, Missouri, in July 1838.
 The city was growing rapidly, the land seemed bountiful, and it was revealed that a short distance to the north lay Adam-ondi-Ahman, a place of great spiritual significance (see Doctrine and Covenants 107:53–56; 116).
 Still, it must have been hard for the Saints not to think about what they had lost.
 They had been driven from Independence, the appointed center place of Zion, and the chances of returning anytime soon probably seemed slim.
 In addition, the Saints had to flee Kirtland, Ohio, leaving their beloved temple after only two years.
-And this time it wasn’t just enemies outside the Church causing trouble—many prominent members had turned against Joseph Smith,
+And this time it wasn’t just enemies outside the Church causing trouble—many prominent members had turned against Joseph Smith.

-Revelation given through Joseph Smith the Prophet, at Far West, Missouri, April 26, 1838, making known the will of God concerning the building up of that place and of the Lord’s house.
+Section 115 Revelation given through Joseph Smith the Prophet, at Far West, Missouri, April 26, 1838, making known the will of God concerning the building up of that place and of the Lord’s house.
 This revelation is addressed to the presiding officers and the members of the Church.

 1–4, The Lord names His church The Church of Jesus Christ of Latter-day Saints; 5–6, Zion and her stakes are places of defense and refuge for the Saints; 7–16, The Saints are commanded to build a house of the Lord at Far West; 17–19, Joseph Smith holds the keys of the kingdom of God on earth.